filamentphp/filamentphp.com/content/articles/danharrin-filament-v3.md

 ## Improved theme customization

 Customize the [color palette](/docs/3.x/panels/themes#changing-the-colors) and [typography](/docs/3.x/panels/themes#changing-the-font) of your panel without having to compile any Tailwind CSS.
-Easily hookin to our [suite of CSS classes](/docs/3.x/support/style-customization) to characterize a panel with your own branding - it's all yours.
+Easily hook into our [suite of CSS classes](/docs/3.x/support/style-customization) to characterize a panel with your own branding - it's all yours.

 ## Enhanced authentication features